Danyabikaram/azure-ai-chatbot/README.md

 To deploy the code into a function app in azure, follow the steps mentioned in the file "Steps to deploy python azure function app for chatbot" in the terminalof the __init_ file.

 ## Architecture
-The chatbot uses Azure Functions to handle user input, calls Azure OpenAI for response generation, integrates with Cognitive Search and Document Intelligence for RAG-based context, uses Cosmos DB for session history andleverages Azure Speech Service for speech-to-text and text-to-speech capabilities.
+The chatbot uses Azure Functions to handle user input, calls Azure OpenAI for response generation, integrates with Cognitive Search and Document Intelligence for RAG-based context, uses Cosmos DB for session history and leverages Azure Speech Service for speech-to-text , text-to-speech capabilities and speech-to-speech interactions.